pceuropa/yii2-menu/README.md

 ### 3. Several menus
 If you need second menu:
-1. you need to create second database (ex menu_fr)
-2. Find this code in pceuropa/models
+You need to create second database (ex menu_fr).
+Find this code in pceuropa/models
 ```php
 public static function tableName() {
 	return 'menu';
 }
 ```
-3. and chagne for it
+and chagne for it

 ```php
 public static function tableName() {